tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Entities represent all interactable objects in the world.
 They consist of components representing their abilities, attributes...

+### Model Data

+Model related meta settings like the size of the map are stored in this data value.

+Default ID can be found in the static class `ModelIds`.

+Will identify itself by the name and type `frts::ModelData`.

 ### Model Factory

 Utility module which acts as a factory to create model related objects like points, entities...